 On the edge of the US and Canadian border, where the ocean flows freely between the two countries – water-locked drops of island oases can be found.
 With the Olympic Mountains lining the horizon and old-growth forests aplenty, the 250 days of sunshine beckon visitors and delight locals.

 Friday Harbor, the largest of the San Juan Islands’ towns, is home to some of the finest restaurants, coffee shops, and artists’ studios and galleries.
 Here, whale watching enthusiasts enjoy the sights of resident and transitory pods; outdoor adventurists explore a variety of parks and trails; and boaters take full advantage of known and lesser-known coves, marinas, and shorelines.

 Friday in Friday Harbor, Washington

 5:00 PM – Dinner at Coho Restaurant

 Perched on a hill overlooking Friday Harbor, you’ll find the historic Craftsman House, home of Coho Restaurant.
-In the small, tastefully decorated dining room, Chef Bill Messick dishes up his locally sourced Pacific Northwest cuisine with a touch of Mediterranean flair.
 The dynamic menu constantly changes with the season to showcase local farmers and daily sea-inspired specials.
-From salmon and scallops to beef and pork (sourced from the Jones Family Farm on Lopez Island), Chef Messick’s flavors are a bold introduction to the San Juan Islands’ bounty.
+From crab and scallops to beef and pork (sourced from the Jones Family Farm on Lopez Island), the flavors are a bold introduction to the San Juan Islands’ bounty.

 8:00 AM – Breakfast at the Rocky Bay Café